What is a Licensed Psychologist?

 How can therapy help me?
 I can usually handle my problems on my own.

 Mental health is part of your general health and overall wellness.
-People who engage in therapy are not abnormal; they are often “healthy,” high-functioning people who desire to make positive changes or are seeking fulfillment in their lives.
-Everyone searches for balance in their day-to-day lives and a psychologist can help guide clients towards that greater well-being.
+People who engage in therapy are not abnormal; they are often “healthy,” high-functioning people who want to make positive changes or are seeking fulfillment in their lives.
+Everyone searches for balance in their day-to-day lives and a psychologist can help guide you towards that greater well-being.

 For many, a major life change or personal crisis causes a person to seek therapy.
 Although these events can be overwhelming and distressing, it can also be a good time to take the leap to seek professional help.
 Beginning therapy can be an important part of self-care, recovery, and personal growth.